martinferianc/C90Compiler-EIE2/README.md

-# C90 to MIPS Compiler
+# C90 to MIPS I Compiler
-This is a C90 (ANSI C) to MIPS compiler.
+This is a C90 (ANSI C) to MIPS I compiler.
 The compiler uses Flex for the lexer, Bison for the parser and virtual functions for the assembly code generation.

 The repository also contains parser and lexer in separate directories under the `/src` directory.
-It also contains a plenty of test for all three programs.
+It also contains a plenty of tests for all three programs.

 More information on the design of the compiler can be seen in the [docs](/doc/README.md).

 ## Specification
-This piece of work was done in partial fulfilment of a language processors module.
+This piece of work was done in partial fulfilment of a language processors module (EE2-15).
 The specification for the coursework can be found [here](https://github.com/LangProc/langproc-2016-cw).

 ### Currently implemented features